tuladhar/Python-for-SysAdmin/README.md

 ### Adding arguments

-Filling an`ArgumentParser` with information about program arguments is done by making calls to the :meth:`~ArgumentParser.add_argument` method.
+Filling an`ArgumentParser` with information about program arguments is done by making calls to the `ArgumentParser.add_argument` method.
 Generally, these calls tell the `ArgumentParser` how to take the strings on the command line and turn them into objects.
-This information is stored and used when :meth:`~ArgumentParser.parse_args` is called.
+This information is stored and used when `ArgumentParser.parse_args` is called.
 For example:

 ```py
 >>> parser.add_argument('integers', metavar='N', type=int, nargs='+',